BECAUSE MONEY DOESN’T COME WITH INSTRUCTIONS®

 Use any remaining flexible spending account balances

 Some plans offer greater flexibility.
-Check to see whether your plan allows you to file for reimbursement of 2022 expenses after the start of the new year (funds typically give you 90 days to file).
-Plans may also allow you to roll funds over for use in 2023 or allow you to use 2022 dollars to pay for expenses that you incur in 2023.
+Check to see whether your plan allows you to file for reimbursement this year's expenses after the start of the new year (funds typically give you 90 days to file).
+Plans may also allow you to roll funds over for use next year or allow you to use this year's dollars to pay for expenses that you incur next year.

 Maximize retirement plan contributions at work

-Make sure you put as much as you can into your employer-sponsored retirement plan, such as a 401(k) plan.
-You can contribute up to $20,500, or $27,000 if you are 50 or older.
+Make sure you put as much as you can into your employer-sponsored retirement plan, such as a 401k plan.
+For tax year 2024, you can contribute up to $23,000, or $30,500 if you are 50 or older.
 This amount is separate from any employer-matched contributions.

 Make charitable contributions